bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 You can add more or remove a role here.
 The :guilabel:`Permission` panel has the same functionalities, as the one you can find in the :ref:`engine-cockpit-user-detail` view.

+You can add additional properties to a role over the buttons :guilabel:`Add`, :guilabel:`Edit` and :guilabel:`Delete` on the panel :guilabel:`Properties`.

 .. figure:: images/engine-cockpit-role-detail.png